Skip to main content

 The School of Languages, Linguistics and Film covers a diverse range of subject areas, from which we have created a number of thematic programmes that can be chosen by you as a package.

-You can immerse yourself in a particular area of study, from postcolonial studies to a regional focus on Britain, Europe, or East Asia.
+You can immerse yourself in a particular area of study, from postcolonial studies to migration or global medical humanities, or choose a regional focus and explore British or European identities.
 Each thematic programme contains courses from the areas of film, literature, the languages and cultures of a society or region, taught by experts in the field.

 To select one of the module suites, you don't need to register for a distinct pathway, just select the individual modules at the point of module registration, and select one or two free-choice electives.
-The suggested modules within each thematic programme will fit clash-free within your timetable, but please check that the free-choice elective you have selected fits as well, once the timetable has been published.
-If you replace some of the suggested modules with other modules, we cannot guarantee that they will be clash-free, so please do check.
+The advantage of module suites is that the suggested modules within each suite will fit clash-free within your timetable.
+You can also pick and mix and replace some of the suggested modules with other modules, but in that case it's up to you to check that they do not clash, once the timetable has been published.

 World map overlaid by names of countries

 Modules in this suite investigate coloniality in a range of different contexts.
-One module explores ‘Afropean’ identities across the UK, France, Belgium, the Netherlands, and Germany, by analysing literary texts by ‘Afropean’ writers, a term that encompasses being both African and European, not as a contradiction but as an expression of plurality.
-One module with a focus on Portugal and Brazil examines colonial power and dissent, with examples of texts spanning from the Portuguese Empire to the social movements of quilombolas and landless rural workers in Brazil today.
-A film-based module investigates how memories of the Holocaust and colonial crimes and violence have been dealt with in French-language cinema, by looking at landmark films.
+One module explores ‘Afropean’ identities across the UK, France, Belgium, the Netherlands and Germany, by analysing literary texts by ‘Afropean’ writers, a term that encompasses being both African and European, not as a contradiction but as an expression of plurality.
+The second module explores memory through cinema, by examining confrontations with historical violence in documentary and fiction films (co-)produced by France, Senegal, Algeria and Cambodia since the Second World War.

 1. Afropean identities (SML6052, 15 credits)